 1 large bunch parsley, leaves roughly chopped

-For the cauliflower: Preheat the oven to 425°F. Trim the base of the cauliflower so that it can sit evenly in a pan, and use a paring knife to cut out the very center of the core (if you can’t get too far in there, don’t worry).
+For the cauliflower: Preheat the oven to 425°F. Trim the base of the cauliflower so that it can sit evenly in a pan, and use a paring knife to cut out the very center of the core (if you can’t get too far in there, don’t worry — but it does help it cook more evenly).
 Place in a cast iron or high-walled roasting pan.